 - It is not stylish or luxurious.
 It is also the most mass-produced outdoor furniture, so craftsmanship is non-existent.

-- Inexpensive, definitely the cheapest option for outdoor furniture.
+- Injection molded plastic is the most inexpensive option for outdoor furniture.

-As you can guess, our favorite material is HDPE lumber — it’s manufactured to last a lifetime, stays looking great, is completely weather resistant and durable, takes just moments to maintain, and comes in a wide variety of colors and designs.
+As you can guess, our favorite material is HDPE lumber — it’s manufactured to last a lifetime, stays looking great, is completely weather-resistant and durable, required very little maintenance, and comes in a wide variety of colors and designs.

 Step 3: Choose the Right Rocking Chair Dimensions